AKrisGithub/Easify/README.md

 # README

-This is a beta version of Html And Css Intellisense.
+This is a beta version of Easify.
 Feedback Is Appreciated , You Can Hit Me Up At My GitHub Repo Or My Website.

 ## Features
 !h Generates A HTML Broiler Plate With Refernce To A External CSS And Javascript File.